 HOW TO PLAN A TEA PARTY MENU

 For tea parties of any size, it’s thoughtful to offer two herbal tisanes (which are naturally free of caffeine) and two caffeinated teas: perhaps a black tea and a green tea, each with its own distinct flavor profile.
 Or, if you’re serving individual infusers or bags, a far broader variety may be offered, giving guests a chance to explore a wide array of flavors.
 Either way, be sure to elegantly label each type of tea so guests are never left wondering.
-Or, create your own tea menus, presenting up to twenty blends.
-Each tea name is accompanied by the tea type and a detailed description.
-Choose from two menus formats and the ability to customize with your own logo or artwork.
-Menus can be printed on a home or office printer.
+Or, create your own tea menu, presenting up to twenty blends.
+Be sure each tea name is accompanied by the tea type and a detailed description.

 A traditional afternoon tea menu involves three components: savones (tea sandwiches), scones, and pastries.
 Egg salad, chicken salad, and cucumber sandwiches are customary, each served in small “two-bite” triangles with the crusts removed.
 Scones should be served with clotted cream and lemon curd or fruit jam, and small dessert bites also should be offered, from cookies (called “biscuits” in England) and petit fours to small pastries and sweet treats.